OJ Simpson could be out on parole this year: Here's what to know about his case

 And two recent documentaries about Simpson’s life have racked up attention — and awards.

 “O.J.: Made in America” won the Academy Award for best documentary in February 2017.
-The documentary made for ESPN Films was directed by Ezra Edelman.
+The documentary was made for ESPN Films and was directed by Ezra Edelman.

 WOULD MODERN SCIENCE HAVE CHANGED OJ SIMPSON VERDICT?